Hack-Your-Learning/retreat1-ex1/Mac-Install-Guide.md

 ![SSH Link](assets/gitSSHCode.jpg)
 ![Clone Repo](assets/gitCloneBash.jpg)
 ## 8. Open in your preferred text editor
-You will now be able to open the files in your favourite text editor.
+You will now be able to open the files in your favorite text editor.
 Below you can see how to open it in VSCode.

 ![Open Folder](assets/vscodeOpen.jpg)
 ![File System](assets/fileStructure.jpg)